ssm-econ/ssm-econ.github.io/_posts/2023-09-07-monte-carlo-integration.md

 ---
-title: 'Monte-carlo methods'
+title: 'Monte-carlo integration'
 date: 2023-09-07
-permalink: /posts/2023/09/monte-carlo-methods/
+permalink: /posts/2023/09/monte-carlo-integration/
-excerpt: "The science of measurement by rolling dice."
+excerpt: "The art of measurement by rolling dice."
 tags:
-  - computational methods
+  - state space methods
-  - estimation and inference
+  - bayesian inference
 ---

 # Monte Carlo methods

 Monte Carlo methods are a broad class of computational algorithms that rely on repeated random sampling to obtain estimates of random variables.

 *Measurement by rolling dice...*